Training on Irrelevant States Implies Data Augmentation: Generalization in Contextual MDPs: Background

-Recently \citet{jiang_importance_2023} demonstrated that continuous exploration throughout training can improve generalisation to test contexts.
-One of their core algorithmic contributions, {\em temporally equalised exploration} (TEE), assigns different exploration coefficients $\beta$ to parallel workers collecting rollouts \citep{horgan_distributed_2018}, enabling continuous exploration throughout training.
-They also use ensembles and distributional RL in conjunction with UCB \citep{lattimore_bandit_2017} for better exploration.
-To separate the effects of {\em continuous} and {\em better} exploration, this paper uses a TEE variant where parallel workers follow {\em count-based intrinsic reward} with different $\beta$.
+Recently \citet{jiang_importance_2023} demonstrated that continuous exploration throughout training can improve generalization to test contexts.
+One of the core algorithmic contributions of their approach Exploration via Distributional Ensemble (EDE), assigns different exploration coefficients $\beta$ to parallel workers collecting rollouts \citep{horgan_distributed_2018}, enabling continuous exploration throughout training (called {\em temporally equalized exploration}, or TEE).
+The other components use ensembles and distributional RL in conjunction with UCB \citep{lattimore_bandit_2017} for better exploration.
+To the best of our knowledge, EDE is the state-of-the-art for methods that specifically use exploration to improve generalization.
+However, to separate the effects of {\em continuous} and {\em better} exploration, this paper isolates the TEE component and uses parallel workers that follow {\em count-based intrinsic reward} with different $\beta$.